The POC Octal is a lightweight and very well-ventilated polystyrene helmet aimed at road cycling.

 If comfort for long days in the saddle is your top priority, you should consider the Giro Synthe, which won our Editors' Choice award for being the most comfortable half-shell cycling helmet we've ever worn.
-The Synthe doesn't come cheap either, but at $270 it is the same price as the Octal.
+The Synthe doesn't come cheap either, but at $270 it is $30 more expensive than the Octal.

 This bike helmet took the lowest score in our adjustment test because of its rear retention band.
 This is the first POC helmet we've seen that actually uses a click wheel to adjust the band.
 In general, we prefer click wheels to other mechanisms, but the Octal's wheel is hard to grip.